 The Graffiti scene plug-in allows telestration on top of scenes in the screen space.
 Telestration is done by drawing with a brush shape using a mouse or a 6DOF interface.
-The plug-in can also recognize some rendered shapes and replace the hand-drawn items with the recognized shapes (e.g. circle, ellipse, cross, arrow).
+Graffiti can recognize some rendered shapes and replace the hand-drawn items with the recognized shapes (for example, circle, ellipse, cross, arrow).